PROFESSOR BOB NOWLAN

 Literatures, Cultures, and Film emphasis area.

 I served as English Department Personnel Committee Chair through the end of the 2012-2013 academic year; I began this position in the summer of 2011.
-I served as a member of the University Academic Policies Committee since the start of the fall 2009 semester through the end of the spring 2013 semester.
-At that same time, starting in the fall of 2009, I began work as a Senator representing the Department of English in our University Senate, which I was re-elected at the end of the spring 2013 semester to do through the end of the spring 2017 semester.
-I also began a new three-year term as a member of the Academic Policies Committee with the start of the fall 2014 semester.
+I served as a member of the University Academic Policies Committee since the start of the fall 2009 semester through the end of the spring 2013 semester and returned to that position with the start of the fall 2014 semester for another three-year term.
+At that same time, starting in the fall of 2009, I began work as a Senator representing the Department of English in our University Senate, and I was re-elected at the end of the spring 2013 semester to do so through the end of the spring 2017 semester.

 I began working